ddnexus/pagy/docs/how-to.md

 ## Adding HTTP headers

-The HTTP pagination headers may be useful for APIs, but they are out of scope for Pagy.
+The HTTP pagination headers may be useful for APIs, but they are currently out of scope for Pagy.
 However there are a couple of gems that support Pagy and do that for you in a quite automatic way.

 Please, take a look at: